About this Training

 Audience

-This webinar is suitable for any practitioner considering integrating the principles of Narrative Therapy into their practice.
-This training may benefit social workers and occupational therapists working with children.
+This training is suitable for any practitioner considering integrating the principles of Narrative Therapy into their practice and will benefit psychologists, counsellors, social workers and occupational therapists working with children.

 CPD